Multilingual Invoice Processing for Singapore Accounting Firms (July 2026)

 • GST compliance requires line-item detail from every source document.
 Header-only extraction from Chinese or Tamil invoices creates audit gaps that surface at year-end.

-• Tofu extracts every line item across all 4 of Singapore's official scripts, maps each to your chart of accounts, and publishes directly to AutoCount or Xero without manual rekeying.
+• tofu extracts every line item across all 4 of Singapore's official scripts, maps each to your chart of accounts, and publishes directly to AutoCount or Xero without manual rekeying.

 Singapore's four-language invoice reality